unionai-oss/unionml/docs/source/local_app.md

 ## Next

-We've run our training and prediction code by invoking our `unionml` app as a python module and starting a local FastAPI server, but how do we deploy it as a suite of integrated machine learning services in the ☁️ cloud?
+We've run our training and prediction code by invoking our UnionML app as a python module and starting a local FastAPI server, but how do we deploy it as a suite of integrated machine learning services in the ☁️ cloud?

-`unionml` is coupled with [Flyte](https://docs.flyte.org/en/latest/), which is a scalable, reliable, and robust orchestration platform for data processing and machine learning.
+UnionML is coupled with [Flyte](https://docs.flyte.org/en/latest/), which is a scalable, reliable, and robust orchestration platform for data processing and machine learning.
 But before we deploy to the cloud, it's important to understand what a Flyte cluster is by {ref}`spinning up a Flyte Cluster <flyte_cluster>` locally.